 Jungle Cat Tree

-If you're looking to for a wallet-friendly cat tree or just want to help your cat embrace his inner-jungle cat, you're going to want to check out this do-it-yourself creation.
+If you're looking for a wallet-friendly cat tree or just want to help your cat embrace his inner-jungle cat, you're going to want to check out this do-it-yourself creation.
 Handmade with branches, rope, covered plywood, and faux greenery, this cat tree is tricked out with all of the features your cat loves—including perches and scratching spots—but is easy on your wallet.
-In fact, you probably already have most of the supplies in your garage!Continue to 6 of 11 below.
+In fact, you probably already have most of the supplies in your garage!Continue to 5 of 10 below.